CJRobertson/AWSTranslateService/README.md

 export APP_SETTINGS="development" (or can be switched to production)
 ```

-If you are attempting to build a docker image, then the same enviornment variables should be used, but the format should like this before creating the docker image.
+The same enviornment variables should be used if you are wanting to use containerzation, but the format should look like the following before creating the docker image.
 ```
 AWS_ACCESS_KEY_ID=KEY ID
 AWS_SECRET_ACCESS_KEY=ACCESS KEY